 cd simple-sample appcfg update app.yaml mobile-frontend.yaml my-module.yaml

-Similarly, you can access each of the modules individually:
+http://simple-sample.appspot.com.
+You can also access each of the modules individually:

 A manual or basic scaled instance can be in one of two states: